riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 Interested in support for other data?
 [Let us know](mailto:blockchain@datastax.com).

-Full schema can be viewed in [our docs](https://docs.datastax.com/en/astra-serverless/docs/block/overview.html).

 ## 2 Example Queries
 Once you've created your database, navigate to the CQL console and try the queries below: